Kagan Publishing & Professional Development

 Portraits of Character are easy-to-read stories that are just a few pages long.
 They feature everyday heroes as well as celebrities.
 Each story highlights an extraordinary display of character.
 In th1 more

 Portraits of Character are easy-to-read stories that are just a few pages long.
 They feature everyday heroes as well as celebrities.
 Each story highlights an extraordinary display of character.
-In this story, Geronimo Barreras disarms a gunman.
+In this story, Matthew Brooks saves his cousin from drowning.
 After reading the story, use the Thinking Questions to have students discuss in pairs or teams.
-For example, “What made the crisis in the church so frightening and tense?”
+For example, “What kind of courage did Matt and his family show?”
 Use the Writing Ideas to have students write and share their writing with teammates or classmates.
-For example, “Have you ever been sad or angry because you couldn’t have something?
-Write about this experience.
-How did you overcome your emotion?”
+For example, “Write about a time in your life when you were courageous.”
 Develop students’ character as well as thinking, reading, writing, and discussion skills as students read and reflect on this portrait of character.

 • Grades: 3-8